confluentinc/kafka-connect-datagen/README.md

 Kafka Connect supports [Converters](https://docs.confluent.io/current/connect/userguide.html#connect-configuring-converters) which can be used to convert record key and value formats when reading from and writing to Kafka.
 As of the 5.5 release, Confluent Platform packages Avro, JSON, and Protobuf converters (earlier versions package just Avro converters).

 For an example of using the the Protobuf converter with kafka-connect-datagen, see this [example configuration](config/connector_users_protobuf.config).
-Take note of the required use of the `SetSchemaMetadata` [Transformation](https://docs.confluent.io/current/connect/transforms/index.html) to address a known issue with compatibility of schema names used by kafka-connect-datagen and Protobuf.
+Take note of the required use of the `SetSchemaMetadata` [Transformation](https://docs.confluent.io/current/connect/transforms/index.html) to address a known issue with compatibility of schema names used by kafka-connect-datagen and Protobuf. kafka-connect-datagen's internal schema names contain `.` characters which are a violation of the Protobuf naming rules.
+Future versions of the Protobuf Converter or the kafka-connect-datagen will address this issue.

 ## Use a bundled schema specifications